-Many investors think of the S&P 500 as a U.S. index and they’re right, it does track U.S. companies.
-But where do those companies make their cash?
+Many investors think of the S&P 500 as a U.S. index.
+They’re right, it does track U.S. companies, but where do those companies make their cash?

 Market watch took a look at where each component of the index generates its revenue.
 With help from Standard & Poors, they determined that, for the third year in a row, revenue from the U.S. has declined as a percentage of total revenue for S&P 500 companies.